eissar/nest/readme.md

  - [X] generalized wrapper fallback for //api... <br>
  - [ ] method Query across libraries <br>
  - [ ] dynamic key in config/libraries.json <br>
+ - [ ] use exe as server launcher (with cli flag) and also interface for CLI interaction with eagle.

 ### Configuration